2008 Serbian local elections: Voždovac

 Results of the election for the Municipal Assembly of Voždovac:

 Incumbent mayor Goran Lukačević of the Democratic Party was confirmed for another term in office after the election, with the support of twenty-nine delegates.
 He was supported by the For a European Serbia coalition, the Liberal Democratic Party, and the Socialist–United Pensioners alliance.
 Parliamentarian Marina Raguš led the Radical Party's list, though she did not take a seat in the municipal assembly afterwards.

 Lukačević announced his resignation as mayor in January 2009, and the president of the assembly resigned at the same time.
 A new municipal election was held in June 2009.

 Vračar

 Results of the election for the Municipal Assembly of Vračar:

 Vračar was the only municipality in Belgrade where the For a European Serbia list won an outright majority.
 Incumbent mayor Branimir Kuzmanović of the Democratic Party was confirmed afterward for a new term in office.

+Konstantin Samofalov of the Democratic Party appeared in the forty-fifth position on the For a European Serbia list – which was mostly alphabetical – and was included in his party's assembly delegation.

 Zemun

 Results of the election for the Municipal Assembly of Zemun:

 Slavko Jerković of the Radical Party was chosen as mayor after the election.

+Andreja Mladenović led the Democratic Party of Serbia–New Serbia list, although he did not take a seat in the assembly afterward.